gideonite/cn_pipeline/README.md

 ====================

 This is a pipeline for making copy number calls on array data from platforms like Affymetrix SNP6.0.
-Currently, it supports analysis from normalized probe signals through identification of significantly altered segments.
+Currently, it supports normalization of raw agilent data, and copy number analysis from normalized probe signals through identification of significantly altered segments of Agilent and Affymetrix platforms (once the data is normalized, the details of platform ceases to as important).

 ## Overview of Implementation and Algorithms